sergei5553/city-list/README.md

 ## Description
 The goal of this project is to implement an application called 'city-list' to manage cities.
 The project contains back-end [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application called `city-list-api` and font-end [ReactJS](https://reactjs.org/) application called `city-list-ui`.
 The back-end application uses [`MongoDB`](https://www.mongodb.com) as data storage.
 The initial data for DB is loaded from [cities.csv](city-list-api%2Fsrc%2Fmain%2Fresources%2Fcities.csv) sitting in resource folder. [`Basic Authentication`](https://en.wikipedia.org/wiki/Basic_access_authentication) is implemented to secure the applications. [`MongoDB test container`](https://www.testcontainers.org/modules/databases/mongodb/) was used to implement integration testing.
+The docker image of the application is uploaded to https://hub.docker.com, the image is `sergei5553/city-list:0.0.1`.

 ## Project Diagram